ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

   them if we send too many high priority messages.
 So try setting your `fcm_android_priority` to `default` if it is set to `high`

-- Finally, if nothing else works, set `use_fcmv1` to `no` in `zmeventnotification.ini` to go back to legacy protocol (this should really be the last resort)
+- If nothing else works, set `use_fcmv1` to `no` in `zmeventnotification.ini` to go back to legacy protocol

-- (More) Finally, it is entirely possible there is some magic-foo of combination of attributes in FCMv1 which is not documented that may do the right thing.
+- Finally, it is entirely possible there is some magic-foo of combination of attributes in FCMv1 which is not documented that may do the right thing.
 If you figure it out, please let me know.

 - If you are wondering what this all means for iOS - it is unaffected. iOS uses a priority 10 by default (high)